 Along with the more powerful force feedback, direct drive steering wheels also provide you with more accurate force feedback too.
 The lack of belts and gears means that all of the power goes straight to the wheel, and this means there is no absorption of higher frequency details by any other mechanical parts.

 Being able to feel every single bump in the road is essential if you are looking for the most realistic sim racing experience possible.
 Direct drive wheels offer this, as everything that the wheel picks up in the game is transferred directly to the player, and so direct drive wheels make for the most immersive sim racing experience.

 3. Very Little Maintenance Required

 The final main benefit of a direct drive wheel is the fact that there are so few moving parts.
 The wheel is connected directly to the motor, and so this means that there is no need to worry about the wear and tear of belts, or the crunching of gears that may lead to problems with excessive use.
 This makes direct drive wheels a more reliable long-term solution.

 Because the power of the direct drive wheel requires a stronger rig, it may also mean that you have fewer problems with other parts of your setup.
 Using a strong, high-quality rig in every aspect will ensure that your sim racing rig will last for many years to come.
-A direct drive wheel is definitely the best option if you are looking for something that will keep working for as long as you need.

 Some Things To Bear In Mind When Buying A Direct Drive Wheel